2020/2021 Art Speaks Schedule

 Bellissima: Italian Artists’ View of Feminine Beauty

-Tucson Museum of Art docent, Chuck Tampico will present on Italian Artists’ View of Feminine Beauty.
+Tucson Museum of Art docent, Chuck Tampio will present on Italian Artists’ View of Feminine Beauty.

 From the time of Dante and Petrarch, ideals of beauty have informed artists‘ work.
 This intriguing and gloriously illustrated book investigates the many debates this topic has provoked in modern Italy.